phylotranscriptomes/botany2018workshop/docs/tutorial_pt_1.md

+---
+layout: page
+title: Assembly and More Tutorial
+permalink: /tutorial_pt_1/
+---
 This tutorial is for the Botany 2018 workshop "Transcriptome analyses for non-model plants: phylogenomics and more" Jul 22, 2018.
 All python scripts were written in python 2.7.

 ### Part 1: Lauch Atmosphere Image